TheGoanSalkar/X9.31_CSPRNG/README.md

 # X9.31_CSPRNG
-My implementation of the ANSI X9.31 Cryptographically Secure Pseudo Random Number Generator (CSPRNG)
+My implementation of the ANSI X9.31 Cryptographically Secure Pseudo Random Number Generator (CSPRNG).
+I use the AES (Advanced Encryption Standard) algorithm to encrypt the vectors.